EgeCaglarDurmaz/markdown-cv/index.md

 `2016 – now`
 _@Integra Information & Communication Technologies_

-***Management***
+***Managerial***
-■ Leading the company in researching and developing battery-free IoT technologies and edge computing ■ Managing projects supported by the Scientific and Technological Research Council of Turkey ■ Developing business strategies, managing strategic partnerships, and overseeing product development ■ Applying appropriate project management standards to ensure efficient execution of projects
+■ Led the company in researching and developing IoT technologies and edge computing.
+■ Managed projects supported by the Scientific and Technological Research Council of Turkey.

-***Development***
+■ Developed business strategies, managed strategic partnerships, and oversaw product development.
+■ Applied appropriate project management standards to ensure efficient execution of projects.
-■ Providing IT-based project support to clients, ensuring their needs were met
+■ Provided IT-based project support to clients and ensured their needs were met.

+***Technical***
+■ Developed a programming language and its compiler that overcame the unique challenges of battery-free IoT devices.
+■ Designed and developed a virtual machine as a runtime environment for battery-free IoT devices running on microcontrollers.
+The design utilized interrupts inspired by the JavaScript runtime engine.
+■ Designed a new development kit for battery-free energy harvesting from solar and radio frequency in collaboration with an electronic engineer.
+Developed applications that retrieved sensor data such as temperature and accelerometer, and transmitted them via Bluetooth and LoRaWAN.

 ### IT Coordinator
 `2011 – 2016`